-b.
-Description of Existing Features and Proposed Improvements

-(1) Existing and Proposed Topography

-- (a) Existing and proposed topography must be shown by contours at 2-foot intervals if the existing ground slope is less than 10 percent, and at not less than 5-foot intervals for existing ground slopes equal to or greater than 10 percent. - (b) Contour lines must be labeled at least every 150 feet and should be continued, in general, at least 50 feet beyond the boundaries of the site within urban areas, or at least 100 feet within rural areas. - (c) Existing contours must be represented by dashed or screened lines and proposed contours by solid lines. - (d) The source and date of contour information must be specified. - (e) The preliminary design of all grading should be shown, including the approximate finished grade of each parcel, the elevation of proposed building pads, and the top and toe of cut and fill slopes. - (f) A separate grading plan may be required if necessary to clearly show all details of the existing and proposed topography.

-(2) Parcel Dimensions and Area
+- b.
+Description of Existing Features and Proposed Improvements - (1) Existing and Proposed Topography - (a) Existing and proposed topography must be shown by contours at two (2) foot intervals if the existing ground slope is less than ten percent (10%), and at not less than five (5) foot intervals for existing ground slopes equal to or greater than ten percent (10%). - (b) Contour lines must be labeled at least every one hundred fifty (150) linear feet along the contour line and should be continued, in general, at least fifty (50) feet beyond the boundaries of the site within urban areas, or at least one hundred (100) feet within rural areas to establish proper topographical relationships. - (c) Existing contours must be represented by dashed or screened lines and proposed contours by solid lines. - (d) The source and date of contour information must be specified. - (e) The preliminary design of all grading should be shown, including the approximate finished grade of each parcel lot, the elevation of proposed building pads, and the top and toe of cut and fill slopes. - (f) Existing and proposed profiles, sight distance, and point of access shall be shown for all driveways, and compliance with all applicable County standards shall be demonstrated. - (g) A separate grading plan may be required if necessary to clearly show all details of the existing and proposed topography. - (2) Parcel Lot Dimensions and Area parcel must be indicated, in square feet if less than one acre, and in acres if one acre or larger.
+Each parcel should be consecutively numbered, beginning with the number one (1).

 The map must show existing and proposed parcel lines and their dimensions.
 Existing property lines must be shown with dotted lines, proposed property lines with solid lines.
-The area of each parcel must be indicated, in square feet if less than one acre, and in acres if one acre or larger.
-Each parcel should be consecutively numbered, beginning with the number one (1).
+The area of each